How to Become a Nurse Researcher

 Nurse Researchers should receive specialized training in informatics, data collection, and scientific research.
 It’s also beneficial for them to learn how to write grant proposals, research reports, and scholarly articles.

-Some Nurse Researchers choose to further their academic journeys by earning their Ph.D. in order to conduct research in specialized niche or advanced topics.
+Some Nurse Researchers choose to further their academic journeys by earning their Ph.D. in order to conduct research in specialized niches or advanced topics.

 For aspiring Nurse Researchers who have a non-nursing bachelor’s degree but would like to earn an MSN degree, some schools offer a Master’s Entry Program in Nursing (MEPN), allowing them direct entry into a Master’s program.